Concussion Center Care Team

 Pediatric Care Team

 Dr. Conklin is a board-certified clinical specialist in pediatric physical therapy and is the pediatric physical therapy supervisor at NYU Langone Orthopedic Hospital.
-She has advanced training in pediatric vestibular rehabilitation.
+She has advanced training in pediatric vestibular rehabilitation, and evaluates and treats children and teenagers who have vestibular symptoms and TBI.

-Ms. D’Sa is a speech–language pathologist with more than 25 years of pediatric experience, particularly in the area of childhood brain injury.
-As supervisor of Rusk Rehabilitation’s Speech–Language Pathology Pediatric Program, she is responsible for program development, goal setting, and education of speech–language pathologists and other team members on the topics of pediatric brain injury occurrence, speech and language symptoms, assessment and intervention, and outcome measures.
+Ms. D’Sa has extensive pediatric experience, particularly in the area of childhood brain injury.
+She is responsible for program development, goal setting, and education of speech–language pathologists and other team members on the topics of pediatric brain injury occurrence, speech and language symptoms, assessment and intervention, and outcome measures.

 Dr. Lam is a board-certified clinical specialist in pediatric physical therapy.
 She oversees clinical programming for pediatric concussion at NYU Langone Orthopedic Hospital.
 She has advanced training in both adult and pediatric vestibular rehabilitation.
 She evaluates and treats children and teenagers who have vestibular symptoms and traumatic and nontraumatic brain injury.